datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 time needed          : Approximately 1 hour for each section programming language : R
 --- type:NormalExercise lang:r xp:100 skills:1 key:4360ba27cf

-title                : R Basics Exercises description          : Go back to the edx course <a href='https://courses.edx.org/courses/course-v1:HarvardX+PH125.1x+2T2017/course/' target='_blank'>here</a>
+# R Basics Exercises

-## R Basics Exercises: 1.
-Learning functions in R
+## 1. Learning functions in R

 What is the sum of the first $100$ positive integers?
 There is a formula that tells us that it is 'n (n+1)/2'